-Modern computers have insane amounts of processing power compared to computes from 5 years ago.
+Modern computers have insane amounts of processing power compared to computers from 5 years ago.
 Computer memory and storage is cheap but that is no excuse to design and develop bloated webpages and apps.
 Consumers and customers are very impatient and there are loads of statistics on users abandoning an app or website because it takes more than three seconds to respond or load an app.

 You can control the speed of software running on your home computer by upgrading it but you cannot guarantee the performance of apps that run on shared hosting platforms or web hosts.
 You can buy a CPanel based web-host or a dedicated server from $5 a month, how can they make money?
 They do this by virtually hosting your service (web server etc) alongside other hosts and running multiple services on a single processor core.
 Shared servers are very economical but you are sharing the resources with other users.